catalant-backup/angular-enforcer/README.md

 ## Options

-**Formatting options:**
+**Formatting options**

---tab-length : the number of spaces to consider a tab.
+- `--tab-length`: the number of spaces to consider a tab.
 Default is 4.
---spaces : If true (default), converts spaces to tabs, using the specified tab length.
+- `--spaces`: If true (default), converts spaces to tabs, using the specified tab length.
 Otherwise it does the reverse, converting tabs to spaces.
---line-length : max line length.
+- `--line-length`: max line length.
 Default is 100.
---closing-slash : if true, convert <br> to <br/>.
+- `--closing-slash`: if true, convert <br> to <br/>.
 Default is false.
---short-tags : comma separated list of additional tags that have no associated end tag --expr-padding : add a space before and after angular expressions (and a space after the "::" in one-time binded expressions).
+- `--short-tags`: comma separated list of additional tags that have no associated end tag
+- `--expr-padding`: add a space before and after angular expressions (and a space after the "::" in one-time binded expressions).
 Default is true.
---attr-newline : If an html start tag is over the specified line-length, start each attribute on it's own line, indenting by one.
+- `--attr-newline`: If an html start tag is over the specified line-length, start each attribute on it's own line, indenting by one.
 Default is true.
---empty-tag-same-line : Empty DOM nodes will end their tags on the same line if it's within the max line length.
+- `--empty-tag-same-line`: Empty DOM nodes will end their tags on the same line if it's within the max line length.
---short-text-nodes : DOM nodes with just text that can fit on one line will do so.
+- `--short-text-nodes`: DOM nodes with just text that can fit on one line will do so.
 Default is true.
 If this is false, the text nodes will be indented.
---attr-obj-indent: Indent JS objects inside attributes, ex: inside ng-class.
+- `--attr-obj-indent: Indent JS objects inside attributes, ex: inside ng-class.
 True by default.
---double-quotes : If true, use double quotes for attributes, otherwise use single quotes.
+- `--double-quotes`: If true, use double quotes for attributes, otherwise use single quotes.
---reorder-attrs : If true, alphabetize HTML attributes in each tag --block-spacing : If true, add an empty line in between each HTML block --text-wrap : If true, break long text nodes so that indentation + length of text <= line-length.
+- `--reorder-attrs`: If true, alphabetize HTML attributes in each tag
+- `--block-spacing`: If true, add an empty line in between each HTML block
+- `--text-wrap`: If true, break long text nodes so that indentation + length of text <= line-length.
 Defaults to true.
---wrap-ignored-tags : comma separated list of tags to ignore long text nodes inside --remove-comments : if true, enforcer will remove all HTML comments
+- `--wrap-ignored-tags`: comma separated list of tags to ignore long text nodes inside
+- `--remove-comments`: if true, enforcer will remove all HTML comments

-**CLI-only options:**
+**CLI-only options**

---config -c : path to the formatting config file.
-Default is .enforcer.json --save -S : report and correct all problems, overwriting all affected files --glob -g : Glob strings to look for files
+- `--config` `-c`: path to the formatting config file.
+Default is .enforcer.json
+- `--save` `-S`: report and correct all problems, overwriting all affected files
+- `--glob` `-g`: Glob strings to look for files
---stdin -i : read from STDIN instead of giving a file path.
+- `--stdin` `-i`: read from STDIN instead of giving a file path.
---verbose -v : more verbose reporting, including locations of problems.
+- `--verbose` `-v`: more verbose reporting, including locations of problems.
---quite -q : silences all output, even when using --diff or --verbose.
+- `--quite` `-q`: silences all output, even when using --diff or --verbose.
---diff -d : print a colored diff of the changes
+- `--diff` `-d`: print a colored diff of the changes

 ## .enforcer.json JSON file
 All options can be specified in an .enforcer.json file.
 All options are in camelCase.